Back to blog

 }

-The design question to ask:
+The design question worth keeping nearby:

 What can we remove and still serve something useful?